Accelerator and Brake: Dynamic Persuasion with Dead Ends: Model

 Assume that both players are risk neutral and have a common discount rate $r\in (0,1)$ for the future.
 Therefore, the net payoff to the agent from continuing from time $t$ to time $s>t$ is given by

 where $\theta\in\{H,L\}$.
 Accordingly, if the agent works from date $0$ to $s$, the principal's payoff is

-There is no monetary transfer; the only way the principal can influence the agent is by disclosing the information about $\theta$.
-To persuade the agent, the principal credibly commits to a \textit{dynamic information policy} at the beginning of the interaction.
-We follow the \textit{effort schedule approach} from \cite{ely2020moving}, which models the information policy as a joint probability distribution over actions and states.
-Formally, an information policy is defined as a pair of cumulative distribution functions $\mathcal{P}=\langle F_H,F_L\rangle$, where $F_{\theta}$ ($\theta\in\{H,L\}$) is the probability that the agent stops no later than $t$, given the state is $\theta$.
+Since there is no monetary transfer, the principal can influence the agent only through revealing information about $\theta$.
+To persuade the agent, the principal credibly commits to a dynamic information policy at the beginning of the interaction.
+We follow the \textit{effort schedule approach} of \cite{ely2020moving}, which models the information policy as a joint probability distribution over actions and states.
+Formally, an information policy is defined as a pair of cumulative distribution functions $\mathcal{P}=\langle F_H,F_L\rangle$, where $F_{\theta}$ ($\theta\in\{H,L\}$) is the probability that the agent stops no later than $t$ in state $\theta$.
 Thus, we can treat the differential $dF_\theta(t)$ as the probability density assigned to the event that the agent stops at time $t$ given quality $\theta$.

-The optimal information policy can be solved within the set of \textit{implementable} information policies, i.e., those to which the agent is obedient.
+The optimal information policy can be solved within the set of implementable information policies, i.e., those to which the agent is \textit{obedient}.
 An implementable information policy must satisfy two classes of incentive constraints.
-The first are continuation constraints, ensuring that the agent is willing to continue on the risky arm when he is recommended to do so.
+The first are \emph{continuation constraints}, ensuring that the agent is willing to continue on the risky arm when he is recommended to do so.
 Let $\mu_t$ be the belief that the agent assigns to state $H$, when he is not told to stop by time $t$, and then by the \emph{better-than-no-information} criterion, an information policy $\mathcal{P}=\langle F_H,F_L\rangle$ is implementable only if